gordon-cs/gordon-360-api/README.md

 ##### GET

 `api/schedulecontrol` Get the schedulecontrol object of the currently logged in user.
+Specifically, get the privacy, time last updated, description, and Gordon ID of the currently logged in user's schedule.

 `api/schedulecontrol/:username` Get the schedulecontrol object of a user with username `username` as a parameter.
+Specifically, Get the privacy, time last updated, description, and Gordon ID of the user's schedule.

 ##### PUT